manastalukdar/manastalukdar/README.md

 ## About

-Software engineering leader, IEEE senior member, AI 2030 Senior Fellow and Advisory Board member, with significant experience in artificial intelligence and large-scale systems.
-This includes building, growing and managing teams in these areas and taking projects from ideation to prototype to product.
+Software engineering leader with significant experience in artificial intelligence and large-scale systems.
+IEEE senior member, AI 2030 Senior Fellow and Advisory Board member.
+Track record of building, growing and managing organizations and taking projects from ideation to prototype to product.
 Currently heading an organization of Data + AI engineers across multiple teams, building innovate products for Enterprise AI.

 My [personal website](https://manastalukdar.github.io/) has more details on my professional experiences and interests, along with a blog containing articles, links, etc. related to software engineering and other topics of interest.